New insights for the multivariate square-root lasso: Simulation Studies

-We again consider \eqref{eqMSRL} using tuning parameters according to our results in Section \ref{subsec:normal_errors}.
-As mentioned in the previous subsection, variable selection in this context is substantially easier than under M1, and as we will see, this led to theoretically tuned versions of \eqref{eqMSRL} which perform nearly as well as those tuned using the validation set -- even without refitting.
+We again consider \eqref{eqMSRL} using tuning parameters chosen according to our results in Section \ref{subsec:pivotal}.
+As mentioned in the previous subsection, variable selection in this context is substantially easier than under \textbf{M1}, and as we will see, this leads to theoretically tuned versions of \eqref{eqMSRL} which perform nearly as well as those tuned using the validation set---even without refitting.

-Results for the same variations of \eqref{eqMSRL} (\texttt{MSR-q95}, \texttt{MSR-q85}, \texttt{MSR-q75}, \texttt{MSR-q50}, and \texttt{MSR-opt}), except with $g$ as the group lasso penalty and quantiles based on the distribution of $(c/\sqrt{n})\|\mbX'\mbO\|_{\infty,2}$, are displayed in Figure \ref{fig:Group_Theory_Tuning}.
-In this context, we see that \texttt{MSR-q50} and \texttt{MSR-opt} almost always have average squared Frobenius norm error less than 1.25 that of \texttt{MSR-CV}.
-Examining the variable selection results displayed in Table \ref{table:variableSelection_M2}, we see that in general, the directly tuned estimators tend to have nearly perfect variable selection accuracy.
+Results for the same variations of \eqref{eqMSRL} (\texttt{MSR-q95}, \texttt{MSR-q85}, \texttt{MSR-q75}, \texttt{MSR-q50}, and \texttt{MRCE-Or}), except with $g$ as the group lasso penalty and quantiles based on the distribution of $(c/\sqrt{n})\|\mbX^\top\mbS\|_{\infty,2}$, are displayed in Figure \ref{fig:Group_Theory_Tuning}.
+In this context, we see that \texttt{MSR-q50} and \texttt{MRCE-Or} almost always have an average squared Frobenius norm error less than 1.25 that of \texttt{MSR-CV}.
+Examining the variable selection results displayed in Table \ref{table:variableSelection_M2} of the Appendix, we see that in general, the directly tuned estimators tend to have nearly perfect variable selection accuracy.
 The difference between the strong variable selection performance and the slight increase in squared Frobenius norm error (relative to \texttt{MSR-CV}) can be attributed to the bias induced from using the nuclear norm as a loss function.
-Often, non-zero coefficient estimates are closer to zero than those from \texttt{MSR-CV}, which tends to include many irrelevant predictors.
-Refitting did slightly improve the Frobenius norm estimation error, but less-so than under M1, so we omit these results.
-Finally, it is important to note that these estimators often take less than a single second to implement.
+Refitting did slightly improve the Frobenius norm estimation error, but less so than under \textbf{M1}, so we omit these results.
+Finally, it is important to highlight that these estimators often take less than a single second to compute.